meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 As explained in [UTXO Access Management](#utxo-access-management) the standard expects registries to serve HTTP APIs that provide access to the UTXO's (i.e., Daml contracts) required to call choices on the standard's Daml interfaces.
+In contrast, public chains ship all required UTXOs on-ledger.

-Note that public chains do not require this kind of access management, as they share all data publicly.
+They also do not require any access management for reading data, which they can get away with as they make all data public.

-In contrast, explicitly managing that access is a hard requirement for any ledger with privacy.
+Explicitly managing that access is a hard requirement for any ledger with privacy.
+However, one might wonder why we don't ship the data on-ledger for the sake of simplicity.

-We propose to provide this access via HTTP APIs in contrast to shipping the data on-ledger for the following reasons:
+We propose to not do so and ship this data via off-ledger via HTTP APIs for the following reasons:

-- *avoid overloading synchronizers*: all transaction commits must go through a synchronizer, which is thus prone to become a bottleneck.
+- *network scalability*: all transaction commits must go through a synchronizer, which is thus prone to become a bottleneck.
 Shipping data on-ledger would imply shipping them via a synchronizer that all relevant participants are connected to, which would increase the chance of it becoming a bottleneck.